mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 ## Limitations

-There are several limitations to the current approach:

 - Daily refit is correct but computationally heavier than a proper recursive variance update would be.
 - The out-of-sample period contains around 246 trading days, which is relatively small for evaluating 1% VaR.
 - The VaR forecasts are based on a parametric Student-t distribution.
 Historical simulation could be used as an additional robustness check.
 - Each stock is modeled independently, so this project does not estimate portfolio-level VaR or time-varying correlations.
 - CVaR is forecast at every step but not independently backtested.
-- 10/40 stocks show persistence right at the theoretical boundary (α+β ≈ 1) — reported but not fully explained; could be a short-sample artifact.
+- 10/40 stocks show persistence estimates at or very close to the boundary α+β=1.
+These cases are reported but not investigated further and warrant additional analysis (e.g. longer samples or an IGARCH specification test) rather than being explained here.
 - The same GARCH(1,1)-t specification is applied to all stocks.
-Some stocks (especially the 5 without significant ARCH effects, or the ones with the biggest Kupiec/conditional-coverage gap) may need alternative specifications such as GJR-GARCH.
+Some stocks (especially the 5 without significant ARCH effects, or the ones driving the Kupiec/conditional-coverage gap) may need alternative specifications such as GJR-GARCH.

 ## How to Run